 In 2013, E-Commerce Week was celebrated with Bangladesh Bank and Bangladesh Association of Software and Information Services or BASIS.
 In the same year, a premium ICT magazine, “Computer Jagat,” organized the country’s first e-commerce fair under the supervision of the Dhaka DC Office.
 At the exhibition, 31 public and private e-commerce platforms displayed their products and services.
 In the same year, Bangladesh Bank allowed the use of International Credit Cards for online shopping.
 Moreover, chaldal.com, launched in the same year, is currently the most popular online grocery and food item provider in Bangladesh.

 In the same year, “Daraz” began its operations and has become the leading and most popular e-commerce platform in Bangladesh.
 Now, the platform has enlisted global vendors besides local vendors on their platform, and they are the first to deliver foreign products directly to domestic buyers in the country.
-In addition, the platform is currently working to deliver the products of the multinational e-commerce ‘Ali Express’ through their platform.
-Furthermore, in January 2014, the e-commerce association or E-Cab was established to acknowledge e-commerce related concerns and ensure the growth of the sector in the country.
+In addition, the platform is currently working to deliver the products of the multinational e-commerce ‘Ali Express through the platform.
+Furthermore, in January 2014, the e-commerce association, or E-Cab was established to acknowledge e-commerce-related concerns and ensure the growth of the sector in the country.
 In addition, E-cab has declared that year as ‘The E-commerce year 2015’.

 On the other hand, with the launch of eCourier in 2014 and Pathao Courier in 2015, many more online-based parcel delivery services started coming to the market, which has played a significant role in the growth of the e-commerce sector in the country.